habibalamin/pinentry-touchid/README.md

 This program interacts with the `gpg-agent` for providing a password, using the following rules:

 - If the password entry for the given key cannot be found in the Keychain we fallback to the `pinentry-mac` program to get the password.
-We recommend preventing `pinentry-mac` from storing the
-  password: uncheck the <kbd>Save in keychain</kbd> checkbox in the dialog.
+If you have multiple keypairs with the same email which you distinguish with the comment field, <strong>you MUST uncheck the <kbd>Save in keychain</kbd>
+  checkbox in the `pinentry-mac`-powered fallback dialog</strong>. `pinentry-touchid` will still save to the keychain, so don't worry about that.

+  The problem is that `pinentry-touchid` searches by email and comment, but `pinentry-mac` doesn't save the comment, so when `pinentry-touchid` fails to find the entry in the keychain, it tries to create it with the comment, but since it's just creating it for the same keypair, it results in a “Duplicated entry in the keychain” error in its logs, but a confusing error message from GPG, without an authentication prompt.

 - If a password entry is found the user will be shown the Touch ID dialog and upon successful authentication the password stored from the keychain will be returned to the gpg-agent.